floybix/floybix.github.io/_posts/2014-09-26-temporal-pooling-mechanism.md

 Anyway, my mechanism step-by-step:

-1. The overlap score of each column with the input is computed as usual, but any existing temporal pooling scores (from step 5) replace the current overlap scores.
+1. The overlap score of each column with the input is computed as usual, but any existing temporal pooling scores (see step 5) replace the current overlap scores.
 [code](https://github.com/floybix/comportex/blob/779374d276ae15174d16c5ff5deab501f1f699e4/src/cljx/org/nfrac/comportex/pooling.cljx#L533)